How much money will you need in retirement? Two popular rules of thumb outline the answer.

 What's the Difference?

-The Multiply by 25 Rule estimates how much you'll need in retirement.
-The 4 Percent Rule estimates how much you should withdraw after you're retired.
+The Multiply by 25 Rule estimates how much you'll need in your retirement portfolio.
+The 4 Percent Rule estimates how much you should withdraw from your portfolio after you're retired.

 Are Those Rules Accurate?